-- height.
+- Raise the reel to its maximum height.
 Shut the engine down, and wait for all moving parts to stop.
 Set the header cylinder locks in place, and lock reel height control arms in servicing position to prevent reel from falling in the event of a hydraulic failure. - Release the tension on the draper to be adjusted with the quick release lever.
 (Illustration 10-11: Center Draper - Left Side.) - 2.
 Pull the idler roller towards the cutter bar to stretch the draper.
 Slide the adjuster clevis to compress the tension spring.
 Complete tightening by over-centering the quick release lever. - 3.
 Repeat the process for the other draper if needed.